Skip to main content

 Conclusion

 Inigo's RBAC using @access provides an easy way to add controls to how your GraphQL API is used and introspected.
-If you cannot add the @access directive to the schema, you can instead use Inigo's declarative configurations as an alternative.
-Finally, @access works with Apollo Federation, so RBAC can be used independently in each subgraph schema.
+Finally, @access works with federated schemas, so RBAC can be used independently in each subgraph schema.